11CConnolly/SECdefects/README.md

 # Set of Exploitable security Code Defects

 A set of Security Code Defects to advance research into dynamic analysis for Vulnerability Repair.
 Each CWE comes with buggy code, fixed code and a test suite which exploits the defect and causes a vulnerability.
-Currently developing...

 ### Prerequisites